telekom/voice-skill-sdk/docs/response.md

 A re-prompt response is a special type of `RESPONSE_TYPE_ASK` response.
 It is implemented as a measure to limit a number of re-prompts.

 Suppose your skill receives a number that must be in a range between 1 and 10.
-If user answers with a number outside of a range, you want to issue a re-prompt notifying user about erroneous input.
+If user answers with a number outside a range, you want to issue a re-prompt notifying user about erroneous input.
 If user again answers with a number outside, you issue a re-prompt once again.
 If user's input is again invalid, you might want to give up and stop re-prompting.